pharath/pharath.github.io/_posts/2023-04-23-notes-databases.md

   - simpler "horizontal" scaling to clusters of machines (which is **a problem for relational databases**),
   - finer control over availability and
   - limiting the object-relational impedance mismatch.
-- The **data structures** used by NoSQL databases (e.g. key–value pair, wide column, graph, or document) are **different** from those used by default in relational databases, making **some operations faster in NoSQL**.
+- The **data structures** used by NoSQL databases are **different** from those used by default in relational databases, making **some operations faster in NoSQL**.
+Examples of NoSQL Data Structures:
+  - key–value pair
+  - wide column
+  - graph
+  - document
-- The particular suitability of a given NoSQL database **depends on the problem** it must solve.
+- The particular **suitability** of a given NoSQL database **depends on the problem** it must solve.
-  - Sometimes the data structures used by NoSQL databases are also viewed as "more flexible" than relational database tables.
+- Sometimes the **data structures** used by NoSQL databases are also viewed as **"more flexible" than relational database tables**.

+# Graph Data

 ## Graph Databases

 [Wikipedia](https://en.wikipedia.org/wiki/NoSQL#Graph):

 - **Graph databases** are designed for data whose relations are well represented as a **graph** consisting of elements connected by a finite number of relations.
 - Examples of data include
   - social relations,